Alison Coles known as Ali Coles

 Postgraduate Certificate in Developing Professional Practice in Higher Education (University of South Wales)

 MA Museum and Gallery Management (City University)

 Diploma in Art and Design (Stroud College)

-Alongside her University role, Ali is employed as an Art Psychotherapist in NHS adult community mental health teams (in two localities in Gloucestershire).
+Alongside her University role, Ali is employed as an Art Psychotherapist in NHS adult community mental health teams.
 She works with clients with complex psychological difficulties, both individually and within groups.
 She has a particular interest in the use of museums, galleries and other cultural and environmental resources in Art Psychotherapy, and was the co-founder of the British Association of Art Therapists’ Museums and Galleries Special Interest Group (www.atmag.org).
 She runs innovative museum-based Art Psychotherapy Groups in her NHS work, using museum objects, exhibitions and settings to aid the therapeutic process.

 She has a personal art practice spanning drawing, video, digital art and sculpture.

 Before qualifying as an Art Psychotherapist, Ali worked as a primary school teacher, a museum education officer, a museum adviser, and a project manager and consultant in the areas of arts, heritage, health and education.
 She has also devised and delivered a therapeutic arts programme for families, with funding from Arts Council England.